troglobit/pimd/README.md

     sudo make install

-The Makefile supports de facto standard environment variables such as `prefix` and `DESTDIR` for the install process.
+The configure script and Makefile supports de facto standard settings and environment variables such as `--prefix=PATH` and `DESTDIR=` for the install process.
 E.g., to install pimd to `/usr` instead of the default `/usr/local`, but redirect to a binary package directory in `/tmp`:

+    ./configure --prefix=/usr && make clean all
-    VERSION=2.3.0-1 prefix=/usr DESTDIR=/tmp/pimd-2.3.0-1 make clean install
+    VERSION=2.3.0-1 DESTDIR=/tmp/pimd-2.3.0-1 make install

 Configuration